brickclick/spreedly-client/README.md

 ## Introduction
 A Node.js library for working with the Spreedly API and credit card tokenization service.

+## Callbacks vs. Promises
+Why all the fighting and arguing?
+There is a perfectly good solution: do both.
+It's easy.

+_All_ Spreedly client methods support both an optional Node.js-style `function(err, result)` callback parameter, and _also_ return a [Bluebird] (https://github.com/petkaantonov/bluebird) promise.

 ***
 ## API
 - [Spreedly](#Spreedly)